121 CFC Games Played

 “The year Phil Carman joined Collingwood (1975), a big brawl started and as I tried to ping him, he spun me around and busted my nose,” Byrne would recall.
 “I don’t know why, but I was near him later in the match and he got me again.”

-But after five-and-a-half seasons in navy blue, and midway through a turbulent 1978 season for the club, Byrne sought a new opportunity after 81 games with the Blues.
+After five-and-a-half years and 81 games in navy blue, and midway through a turbulent 1978 season for the club, Byrne sought a new opportunity.

 “(Carlton) seemed to be falling apart, so I jumped out,” he said.
 “Tommy Hafey rang me and asked me to come over to Collingwood.”